tundra-code/Aurora-Mutation-Tutorial/aurora-mutate-image-support/README.md

 The `Editor` parameter is the `BaseEditor` we are mutating.
 We will use it in this new component.

 The `render()` function returns the original `Editor` but with additional functionality for handling key commands and key bindings.
-We also add the image plugin to the editor.
+We also add all of the plugins needed for image support and resizing images to the editor.
 ```
 render() {
   let plugs = [];